Svetixbot/ruby-props/README.md

-#Property based testing with ruby and rantle
+#Property based testing with ruby and rantly